a14xm-dev/mtk_clean_boot/README.md

 ```

-   - The archive contents are decompressed in the *up_param/* directory
+The archive contents are decompressed in the *up_param/* directory

 We want to edit the `booting_warning.jpg` and `svb_orange.jpg`
    - Use any image editor of your choice to modify these images.
 I used GIMP to fill `booting_warning.jpg` over the initial warning message

 ![alt text](src/originalbootwarn.jpg)

-   - With GIMP *Fill Tool*: make sure to move the `tolerance` slider to maximum value.
+With GIMP *Fill* Tool: make sure to move the `tolerance` slider to maximum value.
 In order to completely fill the image black.

-   - Since `svb_orange.jpg` is originally in 936x1800 aspect ratio, it doesn't match full screen resolution.
+Since `svb_orange.jpg` is originally in 936x1800 aspect ratio, it doesn't match full screen resolution.

 To fix the modified `svb_orange.jpg` from appearing "too small" upon boot, You can copy out the `logo.jpg` and rename and overwrite to `svb_orange.jpg`

 **Repack and Replace the Partition Image**
-   - After editing, repack the modified images into back into a *tar* archive
+After editing, repack the modified images into back into a *tar* archive

 ![repack](src/repack.png)

 ```bash
 user@ubuntu:~/Downloads/up_param$ tar -cvf up_param.tar *.jpg

 ```
-   - Linux uses the `mv` command to rename, from `up_param.tar` to `up_param.img`
+Linux uses the `mv` command to rename, from `up_param.tar` to `up_param.img`

 ![rename](src/rename.png)